Visit DPC on Facebook

 DPC DaTA Participating Institutions

 The Diversity Program Consortium (DPC) Dissemination and Translation Awards (DaTA) initiative is designed to broaden the consortium’s national impact.
-The DPC DaTA initiative provides an opportunity for institutions not currently part of the DPC to apply for funding to take a rigorous scientific approach to understanding the effectiveness of a biomedical research training, mentoring, or research capacity building intervention by employing DPC experimental methods (see DPC
+The DPC DaTA initiative provided an opportunity for primarily undergraduate institutions not part of the DPC Phase I to apply for funding to take a rigorous scientific approach to understanding the effectiveness of a biomedical research training, mentoring, or research capacity building intervention by employing DPC experimental methods (see DPC

 Research results are expected to move beyond participation satisfaction, self-reporting of perceived skills gained, or self-reporting of effectiveness.
 Accordingly, the interventions are to be centered not only on psychosocial factors but also on outcomes.

 These awards are cooperative agreements, which means that there is substantial federal scientific or programmatic involvement.
 NIH scientific and/or program staff assist, guide, coordinate, and participate in the project activities.

 Application budgets were limited to $250K with no funds allowable for alterations and renovations, large equipment, and student financial support.

 For more information about the DPC DaTA program, see the NIH Guide for Grants and Contracts,

 RFA-RM-19-003, or contact